-Sustainability and reducing energy consumption has become a focus for consumers here in Mobile and throughout the United States.
+Sustainability and reducing energy consumption has become a focus for consumers here in Birmingham and throughout the United States.
 Green buildings and homes are popping up everywhere and allowing consumers to experience energy cost savings as well as tax incentives.
 The overarching standard for which sustainability is measured is LEED Certification The Leadership in Energy and Environmental Design certification is given by the United States Green Building Council (USGBC) and denotes compliance with conservation standards for water usage, air quality, building materials and energy conservation during and after construction.

 Four Levels of LEED Certification